worldsysgroup/backend-challenge-file-ingestion/README.md

 Estado VARCHAR(10) NOT NULL,

-FechaIngreso DATE  NULL,
+FechaIngreso DATE NOT NULL,

-EsPEP BIT  NULL,
+EsPEP BIT NOT NULL,

 EsSujetoObligado BIT  NULL,